espressif/arduino-esp32/libraries/Zigbee/examples/Zigbee_On_Off_Switch/README.md

 * Select the Coordinator Zigbee mode: `Tools -> Zigbee mode: Zigbee ZCZR (coordinator/router)`.
 * Select Partition Scheme for Zigbee: `Tools -> Partition Scheme: Zigbee 4MB with spiffs`.
 * Select the COM port: `Tools -> Port: xxx where the `xxx` is the detected COM port.
-* Optional: Set debug level to info to see logs from Zigbee stack: `Tools -> Core Debug Level: Info`.
+* Optional: Set debug level to verbose to see all logs from Zigbee stack: `Tools -> Core Debug Level: Verbose`.

 ## Troubleshooting

-If the End device flashed with the example `Zigbee_Light_Bulb` is not connecting to the coordinator, erase the flash of the End device before flashing the example to the board.
+If the End device flashed with the example `Zigbee_On_Off_Light` is not connecting to the coordinator, erase the flash of the End device before flashing the example to the board.
 It is recommended to do this if you re-flash the coordinator.
 You can do the following:

 * In the Arduino IDE go to the Tools menu and set `Erase All Flash Before Sketch Upload` to `Enabled`.
-* In the `Zigbee_Light_Bulb` example sketch uncomment function `esp_zb_nvram_erase_at_start(true);` located in `esp_zb_task` function.
+* In the `Zigbee_On_Off_Light` example sketch call `Zigbee.factoryReset();`.

-By default, the coordinator network is open for 180s after rebooting or flashing new firmware.
-After that, the network is closed for adding new devices.
+By default, the coordinator network is closed after rebooting or flashing new firmware.
-You can change it by editing `esp_zb_bdb_open_network(180);` in `esp_zb_app_signal_handler` function.
+To open the network you have 2 options:

+* Open network after reboot by setting `Zigbee.setRebootOpenNetwork(time);` before calling `Zigbee.begin();`.
+* In application you can anytime call `Zigbee.openNetwork(time);` to open the network for devices to join.

 ***Important: Make sure you are using a good quality USB cable and that you have a reliable power source***